andvea/shopify-graphql-client/README.md

 - **HTTP/2 support**: all the requests are made via HTTP/2 and the session remains active as long as the queue is not empty.
 It's a mechanism that allows you to save time, especially with many requests in the queue.
+- **No dependencies**: a lightweight solution that minimizes potential conflicts
 - Cache *(Work in progress)*
 - Metrics *(Work in progress)*